sarisabban/VaxDesign/README.md

 ## Description
 This script autonomously designs a vaccine from a user specified target site.
 This is not artificial intellegance, you cannot just ask these scripts to design "A" vaccine, you must understand what target site you want to develop antibodies against (make a liturature search and understand your disease and target site), then supply this target site to this script to build a protein structure around it so the final protein can be used as a vaccine.
 You must have prior understanding of Bioinformatics and Immunology in order to be able to understand what site to target and to supply to these scripts.
 Once you identify a target site, this script will take it and run a graft and desing protocol, without the need for you to intervene, that will result in an ideal protein structure displaying your target site in its original 3D cofiguration.
 Thus the protien, theoretically, can be used as a vaccine against this site, and hopefully neutralise the disease you are researching.
 Everytime you run the VaxDesign.py script a different final protien sequence will be generated for the **same structure**, this is important to keep in mind, because if you want to generate many different structures with different sequences to target the same site you can simply run the script with the same parameters again and you will end up with the same structure but with a different sequence.

-This script has been last tested to work well with PyRosetta 4 Release 217 using Python 3.6.
+This script has been last tested to work well with PyRosetta 4 Release 223 using Python 3.7.
 If you use this script on a newer PyRosetta or Python version and it fails please notify me of the error and I will update it.

-Here is a [video]() that explains how to select a target site, how the script functions, and what results you should get.

 The script does the following:

 *Scaffold Search*

-1. Chooses ideal scaffold structures from a scaffold database (provided).
+1. Chooses ideal scaffold structures from a scaffold database.

 *Vaccine Design*